-About TRICIA
+About The TRICIA Network

 Developing the infrastructure to support synovial tissue research in JIA.
 The TRICIA Consortium is focused on enabling and advancing multicentre synovial tissue research in juvenile idiopathic arthritis (JIA).
 Our objectives are: